skadiga1/subra.adiga/README.md

 # subra.adiga
-This is the testing phase
+This is the testing phase for tutor purpose